lawlesst/triple-edit/README.md

 #triple-edit

-This is a Django application for editing RDF data.  created for the [2014 VIVO Conference Apps and Tools workshop](https://www.etouches.com/ehome/80403/189150/).
-It's a proof-of-concept designed with the [VIVO](http://vivoweb.org) research networking system in mind, but in principle, it should work with any triple store that you can write to from Python code.
+This is a Django application for editing RDF data created for the [2014 VIVO Conference Apps and Tools workshop](https://www.etouches.com/ehome/80403/189150/).
+It's a proof-of-concept designed with the [VIVO](http://vivoweb.org) research networking system in mind, but in principle, it should work with any triplestore that supports SPARQL read queries and SPARQL updates from Python code.

 ##Functionality

- * [ckeditor](http://ckeditor.com/) for editing data properties containing text
+ * [ckeditor](http://ckeditor.com/) for editing data properties containing text.

  * [Select2](http://ivaynberg.github.io/select2/) tagging widgets which allow for the easy lookup of entities and establishing relations with those.
 In the sample application the [FAST](http://fast.oclc.org/searchfast/) web service is used to lookup skos:Concepts.

- * [HTML5 boilerplate](http://www.initializr.com/try) and is repsonsive, which makes it mobile friendly as is.
+ * [HTML5 boilerplate](http://www.initializr.com/try) and is repsonsive, which makes it mobile friendly.

 ##Use cases - what could I do with this?

- * create a "VIVO manager"-type application that allows researchers to manager and update [VIVO](http://vivoweb.org) research profiles.
+ * create an application that allows researchers to manager and update [VIVO](http://vivoweb.org) research profiles.

- * create a mobile or table application that allows for straightforward editing of a subset of triple store data by end users.
+ * create a mobile or table application that allows for straightforward editing of a subset of triplestore data by end users.

  * as a data curating or cleaning tool.
-SPARQL queries could pull problematic data from your triple-store and the built in widgets (or new widgets) could be used by staff to clean or augment the data.
+SPARQL queries could pull problematic data from your triplestore and the built in widgets (or new widgets) could be used by staff to clean or augment the data.

  * as an educational tool to learn more about SPARQL, ontologies and RDF.
 Personal experience disclaimer: when you try to read and write RDF data directly, the learning happens hard but faster.

-A a [presentation](https://www.youtube.com/watch?v=cMprPKBRCl4) is available on YouTube that highlights some of the functionality and motivations behind using an application like this to manage data in a triple store.
+A [presentation](https://www.youtube.com/watch?v=cMprPKBRCl4) is available on YouTube that highlights some of the functionality and motivations behind using an application like this to manage data in a triple store.

 ##Install